tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - [asset reproduction value analysis](https://www.oldschoolvalue.com/stock-valuation/how-to-asset-reproduction-value-analysis/)

 - the second most reliable measure of a firm's intrinsic value is the value of its current earnings, properly adjusted.
 This value can be estimated with more certainty than future earnings or cash flows, and it is more relevant to today's values than are earnings in the past.
+  - earnings, if they are sustainable, are supported by assets or barriers to entry.

 - Unless there is something to interfere with this process of entry, sooner or later the market value of the company will be driven down to the reproduction value of the assets. *Reversion to the Mean or the Uniformity of One Price*
 - If you have EPV in excess of reproduction value (AV) of the assets, there had better be something to interfere with the process of entry such as competitive advantage such as barriers of entry, etc...
   - **then and only then you should worry about growth**
+    - **the only case where growth has value is where the growth occurs behind the protection of an identifiable competitive advantage**
+    - **growth only has value if it is a strong franchise**
   - You have to adjust for any accounting shenanigans that are going on, you have to adjust for the cyclical situation, for the tax situation that may be short-lived, for excess depreciation over the cost of maintenance capital expense (MCX).
 And really for anything else that is going on that is causing current earnings to deviate from long run sustainable earnings.
 So **valuation is calculated by a company’s long-run sustainable earnings multiplied by 1/cost of capital**.
 - AV > EPV
-  - <???>
+  - likely value lost due to poor management
 - AV = EPV
   - It tells a story of an industry that is in balance.
 It is exactly what you would expect to see if there were no barriers-to- entry.
+- accounts receivable can be valued at book value, although in liquidation, you will recover 90% to 95% of it.
+- good management always adds value to the assets not already embedded in the earnings.
+Bad management subtracts value from the assets.
+- growth is valued separately since growth is where all the uncertainty resides and you want to segregate that uncertainty from what you know.
 - Growth is relatively rarely valuable in the long run. **Growth at a competitive disadvantage has negative value**
   - **The only case where growth has value is where the growth occurs behind the protection of an identifiable competitive advantage**.
   - There is usually **stable market share** which is symptomatic of that last situation that means in the long run,the company will grow at the industry rate.
-Andin the long run, almost all industries grow at the rate of global GDP
+And in the long run, almost all industries grow at the rate of global GDP
+- value of growth
+  - verify the existence of a franchise
+  - identify the cash distributions in terms of dividends and buybacks
+  - don't overestimate growth once the company is out of its rapid growth phase.
+- **competitive analysis**
+  - Michael Porter's 5 forces that effect the operations
+  - the dominant force determining whether this is good business or not: entrants and expansion.
+  - the companies who have sustainable competitive advantages are the ones like MSFT and INTI, WMT, CISCO who focus on narrow segments on geographical space or product space and dominate those particular segments
+  - lower cost structure
+  - customer captivity due to habits, search costs or switching costs
+  - globalization and large, fast growth is the enemy of competitive advantage and profitability.
+  - your local infrastructure in relation to the size of the market will determine your regional economies of scale.

+## review process

+key issues, collateral evidence, personal biases

+## manage risk

 # Graham and Dodd's approach